gbogard/redux-adjunct/README.md

 ## Focus on features

-Through concision, redux-utils enables to put action types, action creators and reducers together in a single file based on the feature they relate to.
+Through concision, redux-adjunct enables to put action types, action creators and reducers together in a single file based on the feature they relate to.
 This allows to think in a _feature-centric_ way, where instead of having a hierarchy that looks like this :